d4v1-sudo/Geolocation-geonames.txt-API/README.md

 Users can utilize this script to find the coordinates of a specific country (it makes more sense using allCountries.txt of Geonames).

+### all.py

+To search for anything in the database, use the following input format: `<x,y>` for coordinates or `<any-string>` for a string.
+If you search for a coordinate, the script will retrieve the nearest coordinate's location and its information.
+If the search is for a string, the script will retrieve all locations and their information from the database that contain this string.

 ## Usage

 1. Ensure that you have Python installed on your system.